about ceres

 feed me light closeup

-Ceres is shaped by its Chef and founder, Bushra Jaber, a Jordanian with Palestinian roots, and by the belief that food is one of the simplest and most meaningful ways to connect cultures.
+eres is shaped by its Chef and founder, Bushra Jaber, a Jordanian with Palestinian roots, and by the belief that food is one of the simplest and most meaningful ways to connect and experience different cultures.

 Since 2013, she has worked in a wide range of food and hospitality experiences across Jordan, Bangkok – Thailand, Dubai – U.A.E, Doha – Qatar and now Tbilisi – Georgia, where she founded Ceres Bistro.

-Bushra’s journey ranged from fast food in early age, to food safety institutions, and hospitals as a nutritionist, to French fine dining in international hotels like Hilton and Marriott, and independent kitchens.
+Her journey ranged from fast food in early age, to food safety institutions, and hospitals as a nutritionist, to French fine dining in international hotels like Hilton and Marriott, and independent Restaurants.

 about the chef